Permafrost/Tundra/README.md

       therefore any existing scheduled tasks for this service will be first removed prior to creating a new scheduled task.
 Defaults to false.
+    * `$enabled?` is an optional boolean which when `true` indicates that the scheduled task should be created in an active state, and when `false` indicates that the scheduled task should be created in a suspended state.
+Defaults to `true`.
   * Outputs:
     * `$id` uniquely identifies the resulting scheduled task.